rrwinterton/cpudetect/README.md

 IPF core packages need to be installed on the system for testing CPU detect it can be found on the google drive- [link](https://drive.google.com/drive/folders/1FpDT8CSGsZVlNrsqr2wFRHabYg-5eHLc), name of the file is ipf-2.1.10105.19-windows-setup.
 This install is only required if IPF specific code is being tested/developed on a fresh install or non-OEM system.

 ### Getting Started
 Steps to install framework and execute of samples in the SDK.
+It is recommended to run this pre-release on a MTL system ONLY

 ### Install Framework
 Using either of the methods below.